Unpublished Game #1

 Multiplayer Xbox Engagement screen

-All those changes weren't an easy task, but it got worse when it was sent to certification and the QA team repoted that we weren't supporting Guest users (local users without an account linked).
-This required more changes to the plugin and to the engine, having to backport some parts of Xbox profile handling code from Unreal 5 to Unreal 4 and working with low level SDK calls.
+Implementing these changes was already a challenge, but things became even more complicated during certification and the QA team reported that Guest users (local users without linked accounts) weren't correctly supported.
+Addressing this required additional modifications to both the plugin and the engine, including backporting parts of the Xbox profile handling code from Unreal Engine 5.1 to Unreal Engine 4.27, and working directly with low-level SDK functions.

 Multiplayer Switch controllers

-In a similar but more simple way, I did some changes to the engine code handling the Nintendo Switch controllers to improve how and when the Controller Applet was displayed.
+Similarly, though less complex, I made modifications to the engine's code handling of Nintendo Switch controllers to improve how and when the Controller Applet was displayed.

 Steam Deck

-This was the first project that we ported to Steam Deck.
-It required further CPU and GPU optimization due to the lower specs compared to the other consoles.
+This was the first project we ported to Steam Deck, which demanded additional CPU and GPU optimizations due to its lower specs compared to other platforms.

-The game saved the progress very frequently, so to avoid having problems with certification (I'm looking at you, Nintendo Switch) I refactored how the game saved the data, queueing the different operations and only processing one save operation at a time, and setting a time interval between operations.
+The game saved progress frequently, and to avoid certification issues (especially on Nintendo Switch), I redesigned the save system, queueing the operations and only processing one save operation at a time, with a delay between operations.

-I had to made changes to the Nintendo Switch code to allow receiving events when the application closed, so we could store all remaining operations in the queue before the game closed.
-This change was not required in other consoles as they were already handling this event by default.
+Additionally, I had to modify the Nintendo Switch-specific code to handle application exit events properly.
+This allowed us to ensure any remaining queued save operations were written before the game closed.
+This change was not required in other platforms as they already handled this event natively.